wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>graphiteDelimiters</td>
-<td markdown="span">Characters that should be replaced by dots, in case they were escaped within Graphite/collectd before sending.
+<td markdown="span">Characters that should be replaced by dots, in case they were escaped within Graphite and collectd before sending.
 A common delimiter is the underscore character; so if you extract a hostname field with the value `web04_www`, it is changed to `web04.www`.</td>
 <td>A concatenation of delimiter characters, without any separators.</td>
 <td>-</td>
 <td></td>